Adarsh-kumar/Data_science_hackathons/README.md

-# Data_science_hackathons

-Repository of some of the data science hackathons i have participated.
-ZS_data_science challenge contains my submissions for Zs contest at hackereath.
-I have Two different models (Weekly time series and xgboost).
-Time series based models are better for finding short term correlation but since the dataset was quiet diverse in feature of dates xgboost based model was better performing.
+It's the Repository of Data science hackathons I have participated.
+Brain_waves is a annual machine learning challenge by Societee Generalle ,the complete strategy and approch is wriiten in the file- strategy .
+ZS_data science hackathon is annual data science hackathon by ZS_Associate, I have also explained the approarch in the description file.